 We welcome you to bring a picnic lunch to enjoy in the café or outdoor patio overlooking Upper Porter Pond.
 We do not provide onsite food service, but there are several local restaurants within the area.
 Be sure to ask at the front desk for recommendations.

 In a city so spirited, urban, and diverse, Fuller Craft’s serene 22-acre campus provides a rare combination for people looking to experience art, culture, and the natural environment all in one idyllic setting.
 The Museum is surrounded by over 700 acres of scenic woodland and the brilliant architectural landscape of D.W.
 Field Park in Brockton, MA.
 The Museum’s award-winning 21,000 square foot building, sculpture garden, courtyards, and nature trails (like Caroline’s Pathway) provide a serene getaway.
 With high ceilings, wide corridors, slate floors, natural wood beams, and myriad floor-to-ceiling-windows—there is an abundance of natural light and atmosphere that blurs the line between indoor and outdoor beauty.

-Get the Uniguide Audio Tours App and enjoy an audio tour of our outdoor sculptures.
 As you drive up Oak Street to Fuller Craft Museum and as you enter the grounds, you encounter works of art unexpectedly around every corner, behind every tree it seems.
 Several of Fuller Craft’s outdoor artists use the materials from nature, such as wood and stone.
-Before you come, print out this List of Outdoor Sculptures and give yourself a preview of our outdoor collection.
+Before you arrive, print out the Outdoor Sculptures Guide, and give yourself a preview of our outdoor collection.
 Then come roam the grounds and discover them in person.

 We may seem far away, but really the Museum is only 40 minutes south of Boston, on Route 24, exit 18B, one exit past IKEA.
 Stop by on your trip to or from Cape Cod.